Returning to the profession

 Does maternity leave count as a career break?

 Maternity leave that is under two years would not be considered a career break.
-If it is over two years then we would recommend contacting the HPC to discuss your individual case.
-Please see this page on maternity leave and CPD: http://www.rcslt.org/members/cpd/maternity_leave_and_cpd
+If it is over two years then we would recommend contacting the HCPC to discuss your individual case.
+Please visit the page on maternity leave and CPD.

 Any further questions?

-If you have further questions about returning to practice or wish to join the FREE RCSLT Returning to Practice online e-group please contact email@example.com
+If you have further queries about returning to practice or wish to join the free RCSLT Returning to Practice online e-group, contact firstname.lastname@example.org